 Uber Driver Requirements

-- You must be at least 21 years old
+- Age requirement: You must be at least 21 years old

-- In-state driver license
+- Valid driver’s license

-- In-state plates with current registration (commercial plates are acceptable as well)
+- License plates with current registration

 - Pass a background check and a driving record check